Kippumjo: History

-Kim Il-sung
+Kim Il Sung

-According to Fox News, the Kippumjo have existed since the administration of North Korea's first leader, Kim Il-sung.
-The first group was recruited in 1978 by Ri Dong-ho, the First Vice Director of the United Front Department of the Workers' Party of Korea, for the purpose of entertaining Kim at the Munsu Chodaeso (문수 초대소; Munsu Guesthouse).
+A 2015 Fox News article, citing the South Korean newspaper The Chosun Ilbo, says that "pleasure squads" have reportedly existed since the administration of North Korea's first leader, Kim Il Sung.
+According to a 2003 article on the South Korean news website SisaFocus, it is said that the first group was recruited in 1978 by Ri Dong-ho, the First Vice Director of the United Front Department of the Workers' Party of Korea, for the purpose of entertaining Kim at the Munsu Chodaeso (문수 초대소; Munsu Guesthouse).

+Bradley K Martin's 2004 book Under the Loving Care of the Fatherly Leader is based on a combination of visits to North Korea, research and interviews with defectors carried out in the early 1990s.
+Martin writes that Kim Il Sung was not just interested in pleasure, but also in rejuvenating himself through absorbing a young virgin's ki, or life-force, during sex.

-Kim Jong-il
+Kim Jong Il

-There were rumours that Kim Il-sung's son and successor, Kim Jong-il, also maintained a Kippumjo, according to an unnamed North Korean defector reported in the online newspaper Daily NK in 2013.
-The group that used to perform for Kim Jong-il was disbanded shortly after his death in December 2011, according to the South Korean newspaper The Chosun Ilbo in April 2015.
-The newspaper said that members of Kim Jong-il's Kippumjo were made to sign a pledge of secrecy in exchange for money and gifts.
+There were rumors that Kim Il Sung's son and successor, Kim Jong Il, also maintained a Kippumjo, according to an unnamed North Korean defector reported in the online newspaper Daily NK in 2013.
+The group that used to perform for Kim Jong Il was disbanded shortly after his death in December 2011, according to The Chosun Ilbo in April 2015.
+The newspaper said that members of Kim Jong Il's Kippumjo were made to sign a pledge of secrecy in exchange for money and gifts.
 According to the paper, the women who worked as entertainers received an amount of money worth up to $4,000 before returning to their hometowns.
 The members of the squad were also said to have received compensation in the form of home appliances.

-Kim Jong-un
+Kim Jong Un

-In 2015, Kim Jong-un, the son and successor to Kim Jong-il, was said to be seeking new members for his own Kippumjo after his father's group of women had been disbanded, according to the Chosun Ilbo.
+In 2015, Kim Jong Un, the son and successor to Kim Jong Il, was said to be seeking new members for his own Kippumjo after his father's group of women had been disbanded, according to The Chosun Ilbo.
 The story also appeared in Britain's Daily Telegraph newspaper.
-The recruiting and training of Kippumjo in 2015 was administered by the Fifth Department of Staff of the Organic Direction of the Party (called 오과 Ogwa).